Dillweed Namespace Stewardship Office · Operations Charter

 • Institutional partnership — Organizations seeking implementer, contributor, infrastructure partner, or governance participant relationships should initiate contact through dillweed.com, referencing the Governance Framework §7 for the categories of engagement available.

-• Public disclosures — Operational disclosures required under §7 will be published at dillweed.com and referenced from the governance document's disclosure log.
+• Public disclosures — Operational disclosures required under §7 will be published at dillweed.com and referenced from a canonical disclosure record maintained by the DNSO.

 § 12